-^[1] The statements in this guidance represent the views of the staff of the Division of Corporation Finance.
-This guidance is not a rule, regulation, or statement of the Securities and Exchange Commission ("Commission").
+DISCLAIMER: This statement represents the views of the staff of the Division of Examinations.
+It is not a rule, regulation, or statement of the U.S. Securities and Exchange Commission (SEC).
 The Commission has neither approved nor disapproved its content.
-This guidance, like all staff guidance, has no legal force or effect: it does not alter or amend applicable law, and it creates no new or additional obligations for any person.
+This statement, like all staff guidance, has no legal force or effect: it does not alter or amend applicable law, and it creates no new or additional obligations for any person.
+This document was prepared by the Division of Examinations and is not legal advice.